Story Excerpts for Review:

 Eventually, Phillípe's act against humanity and everything good is his undoing at the story's climax, Phillípe Pârfait's dire intentions are revealed in his plan to commercially exploit the Arboria Island pond's healing powers, and to have the three people who discovered Arboria Islands secret, killed by a contract murderer.
 Marceline, tries her best to stop him by combining her inner strength and spiritual beliefs with Nature's Forces.

 Phillípe's villainous actions against any person or entity standing in his way, be they relative, business associate, spiritual beings or even God, are ingrained habits, and his modus operandi, developed through a life of wealth and privilege is his downfall.
 Phillípe Pârfait who appears to be a seemingly kind uncle needs a good thrashing.

 The Pârfait family's ancestral spirits, in their unrelenting quest to protect itself, family members and family business associates, persuade Marceline to, work with them to become a bleeding Pieta, in effect she is transmogrified into a spiritual entity that pleads with her uncle to change his ways and do good for the family this once before its too late.

 Incredibly Phillípe does not take his niece's actions or pleading seriously.
 However because of his intractability, Phillípe sees the walls of justice closing in on him.
 Phillípe's arrogance and rapacious exploitation of Nature's resources, does not sit well with any spiritual entity that savors life.
 As a result, Arboria Island enacts Nature's revenge on Phillípe Pârfait by closing off his escape path from the island.
-When he is killed by his own greed, because of his most vile actions; only six people attended his funeral; his brother Henri Parfait delivers Phillípe's eulogy.
+When he is killed by his own greed in the Book Four climax, Phillípe's inquest determines it was suicide.

 © 2019 and beyond; R. L. Lyons.
 All rights reserved.